-Fiona Onasanya, an MP and a Solicitor, has become the first sitting member of parliament in nearly three decades to be jailed, after she lied to police over a speeding ticket.
-She has been sent to prison for 3 months.
+Fiona Onasanya, an MP and a solicitor, was the first sitting member of parliament in nearly three decades to be jailed, after she lied to police over a speeding ticket.
+She was sent to prison for 3 months.

 Employers can find themselves in a difficult position if an employee is sent to prison, in particular where the employee has 2 years’ service and so has Unfair Dismissal rights.

 Under the doctrine of frustration, a contract may be discharged when something occurs which renders it impossible to fulfil.

 However, in the employment context the law provides for express rights around notice and Unfair Dismissal.
 Relevant case law dealing with frustration is mostly from the 1970s and 1980s.
 It is doubtful that, with the additional protections that have built up since then, a Tribunal would be open to the argument.
 Much will depend on the facts, however, in particular the length of the sentence.

 As Ms Onasanya was sentenced to a relatively short 3 months, it is unlikely that an employer would be able to rely on frustration.

 The offence of which the employee was convicted may amount to gross misconduct.
 If so, the employer may be able to dismiss without notice.

 However, the offence may not fall squarely within what amounts to gross misconduct at the organisation, especially if there is no connection between the criminal conduct and the employee’s job.